fudge-fantastic/GitTalk_V2/README.md

 4. Fill Dashboard, Q&A, Meetings with components - LP
 5. Lazy Loading and Skeletons, Optimistic UI - HP
 6. Work on Data Fetching, where and why to load data in certain route - MP
+7. Able to load commits via Octokit, but they're not being saved in DB.
+In order to update the DB, we can create a update button that will trigger the octokit to fetch the recent commits of the repo and update them in the DB.

 ## Pendings
 - Add a validator for GitHub repo URL - MP